 - Disney’s Winter Summerland Miniature Golf Course

 For the regular Park Hopper option, you pay an extra fee to be able to visit multiple parks in a day.
-This is great if you want to say, start the day at Magic Kingdom, then hop over to Epcot for the second half of the day to wander around and have dinner somewhere in World Showcase.
-Pricing starts at $65 per ticket, but increases with more days.
+This is great if you want to, say, start the day at Magic Kingdom, then hop over to Epcot for the second half of the day to wander around and have dinner somewhere in the World Showcase.
+Pricing starts at $65 per ticket but increases with more days.

-For the BEST discounts on multi-day Disney world ticket, head over to Undercover Tourist.
+For the BEST discounts on multi-day Disney World tickets, head over to GetAwayToday.

 I’ve used them for every single Disney trip I’ve been on.